Thread Residency & Cultural Center

-Thread is a flexible and evolving public space. venues for celebrations, classes in language and health, and performances and village meetings are just a few of the ways the local population has taken over programming of the new community center.
+Thread is a flexible and evolving public space.
+Venues for celebrations, classes in language and health education, performances and village meetings are just some examples of activities the local population has taken over.
 The mission of Thread is twofold: to allow artists access to the raw materials of inspiration found in this rarely-visited area of the world; and to use art as a means of developing linkages between rural Senegal and other parts of the globe.

 Florence / Italy

 The Villa Romana is a place of contemporary artistic production and of international exchange.
 Only ten minutes away from the city centre of Florence it combines the peacefulness of a neoclassical villa within a large garden property with the urban reality of a Renaissance city.
 The core function of the Villa Romana since 1905 has been the Villa Romana Prize.
 Each year the Villa hosts the Villa Romana Fellows and beyond that organises various exhibitions and a wide range of events.
 The Villa Romana strives to interact with artists and the public, expand its international network and promoting communication with the cultures of the Mediterranean area.

 International guest artists broaden the spectrum of conditions for artistic production and enrich internal and external discourse.
 Competencies, cultural differences and personal backgrounds are integrated in cooperation with the local environment (museums, art academies, universities and partners in other disciplines).The Villa Romana is a convivial, interdisciplinary and communicative house that is frequented by numerous international artists, curators, critics and visitors throughout the year.
 It has over 40 rooms and a 1.5 hectare garden.